systeminit/si/app/docs/src/reference/change-sets.md

 ## The HEAD Change Set

 The HEAD Change Set represents the current state of your resources in the real world.
-The all your components and resources, along with any actions that are currently enqueued, are tracked on the HEAD Change Set.
+All your components and resources, along with any actions that are currently enqueued, are tracked on the HEAD Change Set.

 :::info